 Legal risk associated with violating ADA law

-The implications are severe
+The impact is severe

-COVID-19’s accelerated the need for online accessibility
+COVID-19 has accelerated the need for online accessibility

 You could be violating CCPA law too

 If you sell to California residents, you must comply with the California Consumer Privacy Act .
-If this is you, do be aware that modifications to this law in February 2020 now include references to accessibility, meaning that not meeting accessibility standards could constitute a CCPA violation as well.
+If this is you, do be aware that modifications to this law now include references to accessibility, meaning that not meeting accessibility standards could constitute a CCPA violation as well.
 These new requirements of CCPA to note, are: